Can I Get an Extended Warranty for a Used Car? Find Out

-Of course, it’s common sense that all drivers want to keep their cars as long as possible, without spending a fortune on repairs.
+Of course, it’s common sense that all drivers want to keep their cars as long as possible without spending a fortune on repairs.
 Therefore it is reasonable to assume that protection for your vehicle is just as important as getting a good deal on the used car itself.
 It not only brings the much-needed peace of mind behind the wheel but also doesn’t sign a death warrant on your budget.
-Drivers from all walks of life from Mercedes owners to Chevy truck enthusiasts want to shield themselves from the high prices of auto repairs, and that’s where an extended warranty for your used car comes in.
+Drivers from all walks of life, from Mercedes owners to Chevy truck enthusiasts, want to shield themselves from the high prices of auto repairs, and that’s where an extended warranty for your used car comes in.

 How Much Can You Save with an Extended Warranty for Used Cars?

-If you’re new to the used car buying process and don’t have the slightest idea on how the used car extended warranty works, focus on just three main things: what’s included, what it will cost you, and where you are getting it from.
+If you’re new to the used car buying process and don’t have the slightest idea of how a used car extended warranty works, focus on just three main things: what’s included, what it will cost you, and where you are getting it from.
 Though there are definitely other factors to consider before purchasing coverage, these three staples will allow you to better judge the right coverage for you.

 The biggest factor in finding the perfect extended warranty for your used car is probably what is included in your coverage, or rather what isn’t included.
 There are many different types of coverage plans and they each cover a variety of parts and components.
 But until you examine what your needs are and how much you are willing to spend, it is best to have a basic idea of what level of coverage you will be in the market for.

-- Stated Component– A mid-level plan which covers basic powertrain protection in addition to other important components such as heating and cooling systems, braking systems, water pump, and more.
+- Stated Component: A mid-level plan which covers basic powertrain protection in addition to other important components such as heating and cooling systems, braking systems, water pump, and more.

-- WRAP– Sometimes when you buy a used car it could still have some of the manufacturer’s warranty (the original coverage placed on the car from the manufacturer like GMC, Nissan, or Toyota) but it will be limited to only a handful of parts and components, however, WRAP will cover the rest of your vehicle.
+- WRAP: Sometimes, when you buy a used car, it could still have some of the manufacturer’s warranty (the original coverage placed on the car from the manufacturer like GMC, Nissan, or Toyota), but it will be limited to only a handful of parts and components, however, WRAP will cover the rest of your vehicle.

 Depending on what level of protection you choose, it is always a good idea to go over the items listed for coverage.
 While these are basic guidelines of what will be covered, each policy will be different.
 We highly recommend going over the policy with a friend or family member who knows about car repairs or a trusted mechanic who will be able to steer you in the right direction of which type of protection your vehicle needs.

-What Will it Cost:
+What Will it Cost for a Used Vehicle?

 Once you have decided what type of coverage you want for your vehicle, it is probably best to see what you can afford and try to find a policy that fits both your needs and your budget.
 Without accurately knowing what you can afford, it could lead you to “bite off a little more than you can chew” and get yourself into serious financial distress.
 However, many auto warranty companies provide affordable payment plans to make protection for your vehicle easier to afford.

-Where is the Warranty for the Used Car Coming From:
+Where Is the Warranty for the Used Car Coming From?

-It’s the 21st century and cars have become our most important and most expensive mode of transportation.
+It’s the 21st century, and cars have become our most important and most expensive mode of transportation.
 Any unexpected incident or vehicle repair can lead to a great deal of financial stress.
-We believe in the motto “better safe than sorry”, and a vehicle protection plan from Endurance is the safety net that all drivers need.
-Call us today to get your free quote and a one-way ticket to the world of worry-free driving!
+We believe in the motto “better safe than sorry,” and a vehicle protection plan from Endurance is the safety net that all drivers need.
+Call us today to get your FREE quote and a one-way ticket to the world of worry-free driving!

-FAQ’s: Used Car Extended Warranty
+FAQs: Used Car Extended Warranty

 - Which extended car warranty plan covers the most for the best price?

-Endurance offers four different coverage plans, with the Supreme Plan covering everything from AC to turbo and supercharger, and the Select Premiere eliminating coverage on power items like brakes, gaskets, and steering.
-Everybody looks for something different in their protection plans, so we recognize that and work to provide an option that is suitable for everyone.
+Endurance offers many different customizable coverage plans, with the Supreme Plan covering everything from A/C to turbo and supercharger, and the Select Premiere eliminating coverage on power items like brakes, gaskets, and steering.
+Everybody looks for something different in their protection plans, from a bumper-to-bumper warranty to a powertrain warranty, so we recognize that and work to provide options suitable for everyone.

 - How do I know if my car qualifies for Endurance Warranty coverage?